fjolnir/Tranquil/Docs/Tranquil Spec.md

     lock ..expression.. { \ Acquires a lock on the result of `expression`.
 If one has already been taken, it waits.
         ..statements..
     }

+    \ Memory management
+    collect { ..statements.. } \ Releases all memory used by the statements within the
+                               \ literal block, as soon as it's over.
+(Usually  memory is released when the containing block returns)

 ## Blocks